 In the Port Douglas region, a Walkabout Cultural Adventures tour on Kuku Yalanji land will take you across the mudflats and mangroves of Cooya Beach to look for mud mussels to eat freshly steamed, while learning about the culture and traditions of the local Aboriginal people.

-Kuku Yalanji Cultural Habitat Tours, also based out of Cooya Beach, is another great option for those wanting to learn about Indigenous food, with spear fishing expeditions to hunt and cook delicious mud crab on the beach being a major highlight.
+Kuku Yalanji Cultural Habitat Tours, also based out of Cooya Beach, is another great option for those wanting to learn about First Nations food, with spear fishing expeditions to hunt and cook delicious mud crab on the beach being a major highlight.

 If you're inclined towards something particularly fancy, Ochre Restaurant is a well-renowned fine dining experience in Cairns that fuses elements of modern Australian cuisine with traditional bush food ingredients.
 Here you'll find gourmet dishes featuring kangaroo, crocodile and even native green ants (which apparently go down well).

 Learn more about Aboriginal food experiences around Australia.

 Sign up to YHA Australia

 Get monthly inspiration for your next adventure in Australia.